A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: The CNN-Schwarz-Flow Approach for Stationary Blood Flow Prediction

+Our network architecture for the USDS is built upon the bottleneck CNN model introduced in \cite{guo_cnn}; see \cref{cnn_architecture}.

-Following the notation of \cite{eichinger_cnn}, a CNN with three input and two output channels is trained.
-Specifically, the CNN maps from an image representation of an SDF and boundary velocity information to an image representation of the velocity components, that is,
+Following the notation of \cite{eichinger_cnn}, the CNN is defined as a mapping from a three-channel input and an additional scalar input to a two-channel output.
+Specifically, the network is trained to map image representations of an SDF and velocities from a boundary region of the pixel grid to an image representation of the velocity components, that is,